Cortisone Intake

 Besides being a short article I wrote like a diary in 2017, I actually wanted to touch on how one should eat while taking cortisone.

 You shouldn’t be afraid of taking cortisone, thinking that any attack you’re having will pass without the intervention of a doctor.
-You should know that you don’t have the luxury of saying, “I don’t want to take cortisone.”
+Also you should know that you don’t have the luxury of saying, “I don’t want to take cortisone.”
 You didn’t choose MS, of course, but since it’s a part of your life.
 There are some things you can try to avoid attacks, but definitely not avoiding cortisone without your doctor’s knowledge!

 It would be best if you worked as a team with your doctor.
 You must communicate all developments and move in sync.
 Don’t make life miserable for yourself.
 Try to maintain a healthy and calm mind.
 Everything will work out one way or another. 🙂